apache/www-site/content/travel/index.md

 ## How to apply for travel assistance  {#applying}

-Visit [online application ](/travel/application) and , if you have not already done so, create an account by clicking the 'Register' link.
+Visit the  [online application ](/travel/application) and , if you have not already done so, create an account by clicking the 'Register' link.
 Once logged in answer all questions as fully as possible.
 Note that you do not need to answer all questions in the same session: you can keep coming back